 - Weight slip, if applicable (out-of-state title)

-- Notarized Power of Attorney (POA) is required if titling a vehicle from another individual
+- Notarized Power of Attorney (POA) is required if titling a vehicle for another individual

 - Joint Tenancy with Right of Survivorship Acknowledgement of Intent (form DR2395).

 A VIN verification is available for $8.00 from the Douglas County Sheriff’s Office at 303-660-7500.
 VIN Verifications may also be available from a licensed Colorado motor vehicle dealer or a Colorado emissions testing station.
 Contact your local emissions testing station to check the availability of this service or visit www.aircarecolorado.com for more information.